Local business owners may qualify for a reduction in their business rates. There are two types of relief available: mandatory and discretionary.

 Can I get relief as my property is in a rural settlement?

-Relief may be awarded to certain village stores, post offices, public houses, small hotels, small food shops, filling stations and children’s nurseries that are located in a rural settlement.
+Relief may be awarded to certain village stores, post offices, public houses, small hotels, small food shops, filling stations and children’s nurseries that are located in a rural settlement (MS Word, 25KB).
 Public houses, small hotels and filling stations must be individually owned.

-Mandatory rural rates relief may be awarded if property is important to the local community and if giving the award is in the interest of Council Tax payers.
-Applications must be made in writing to the Falkirk Council, One Stop Shop, Callendar Square Centre, Falkirk, FK1 1UJ.
+Mandatory rural rates relief may be awarded if the property is important to the local community and if giving the award is in the interest of Council Tax payers.

 Can I get relief on my sports club property?